 At the end of the 134th Annual General Meeting on 25 April 2023, Astrid-Skala-Kuhmann stepped down from the Supervisory Board at her own request, and the shareholders elected Marion Weissenberger-Eibl and me as new members of the Supervisory Board.
-In June, the Supervisory Board approved the early termination of the Executive Board contract of Kristian Brok, who left the company at his own request, and appointed Gerfried Eder as a new member of the Executive Board team is ideally positioned to continue Semperit's successful course.
+In June, the Supervisory Board approved the early termination of the Executive Board contract of Kristian Brok, who left the company at his own request, and appointed Gerfried Eder as a new member of the Executive Board and Chief Industrial Officer with effect from 1 July 2023.
+We are convinced that the Executive Board team is ideally positioned to continue Semperit's successful course.